Overhear8805/todo.js/README.md

 # Todo.js
 ###  Quickly save notes and tasks in volatile memory!

 This is a todo/notes app that saves the tasks and notes in RAM.
-I'm using it to learn some JS.
+I'm using refresh some of my JS knowledge, and to have something to build upon.

 ### Setup
 To fetch the dependencies of the project, install [Bower](http://bower.io/) and run: